jbiatek/BSGRulebook/rulebook.md

 ##### Before Galactica returns

 The Galactica space areas, Cylon Fleet board, and any Cylon ships or Centurions in them are not affected by any game mechanics.
-Ignore any Cylon ship activations on Crisis cards (with the exception of "Occupation Forces" activations) and ignore anything that says to place, move, destroy, repair, or damage any ships including vipers, Galactica, and Pegasus.
+Ignore any Cylon ship activations on Crisis cards, with the exception of "Occupation Forces" activations, and ignore anything that says to place, move, destroy, repair, or damage any ships including vipers, Galactica, and Pegasus.
 Civilian ships cannot be placed in space areas.

-**Raptors may still be risked before Galactica returns.**
+Raptors **may still be risked** before Galactica returns.

 Resolve New Caprica Crisis cards as normal, ignoring the "evacuation icon" for now.
 The fleet marker advances as usual.
 When it reaches "Auto Jump", Galactica returns and the final battle is set up.